 New employee documents are that much worse when they’re part of an elongated onboarding process.
 If your new hire spends half of their first day filling out paperwork and reviewing company policies, they’re so burnt out they won’t be able to absorb the entirety of the information during the rest of the onboarding process.

-This is why you need to start onboarding before day one.
+This is why you need to start onboarding before Day 1.
 By dispersing these documents when employees prep for their first day, you bisect the process and make it easier for your new hires to focus on day one in the office.
 You can do this by creating an online version of the documentation, so employees can view and complete them online whenever (and wherever) they have time.
 That way, your employees don’t have hours of paperwork when the time would be better spent immersing themselves in company culture.

 Reduce, Reuse, Don’t Re-Enter